MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 * Select related tables

 >[!Note]
-> Microsoft Graph is not currently supported by the OData Feed function.
+> Microsoft Graph is not supported.
+More information: [Lack of Support for Microsoft Graph in Power Query](../connecting-to-graph.md)

 ## Load data from an OData Feed in Power Query Desktop